Bullying and harassment policy

 Wellcome's role in any investigation

-Wellcome does not carry out its own investigations, but we may:
+We do not carry out our own investigations, but reserve the right to:

 - ask for information about an organisation’s processes

-This may be done as part of Wellcome’s organisation audits.
+This may be done as part of our organisation audits.

 See also our policies on: